Sam-Guliker/browser-technologies/opdracht1/README.md

 But we can't compress the images since this is from another party.

 ## Cookies
-I'm not using cookies on this page :cross:
+I'm not using cookies on this page

 ## localStorage
+I'm not using localStorage so that is fine :smile:

 ## Mouse/Trackpad
 The site could use a bit more accessibility working with tabs.